hyperledger/identus-docs/documentation/docs/quick-start.md

 ## An overview of Hyperledger Identus components
-Hyperledger Identus consists of core libraries that facilitate typical SSI interactions between [Issuers](/docs/concepts/glossary/#issuer), [Holders](/docs/concepts/glossary/#holder), and [Verifiers](/docs/concepts/glossary/#verifier).
+Identus consists of core libraries that facilitate typical SSI interactions between [Issuers](/docs/concepts/glossary/#issuer), [Holders](/docs/concepts/glossary/#holder), and [Verifiers](/docs/concepts/glossary/#verifier).

-### A Cloud Agent
+### Cloud Agent
 A Cloud Agent can issue, hold, and verify [verifiable credentials (VCs)](/docs/concepts/glossary/#verifiable-credentials) for any entity and manage [decentralized identifiers (DIDs)](/docs/concepts/glossary/#decentralized-identifier) and DID-based connections.
 The Cloud Agent has an easy-to-use REST API to enable easy integration into any solution and uses [DIDComm V2](/docs/concepts/glossary/#didcomm) as a messaging protocol for Cloud Agent-to-Cloud Agent communication.

 It is maintained as an open source through the [Hyperledger Identus](https://www.hyperledger.org/projects/identus).